mehathazshaik50-debug/CODSOFT/README.md

 task4_rps_game.py

+2️⃣ Open your terminal or IDE (VS Code, PyCharm, etc.)

-Run any program using:
+3️⃣ Run any program using:

 python filename.py

-Follow the on-screen menu instructions.
+4️⃣ Follow the on-screen instructions for interaction.

-📅 Submission Details

-Author: Mehthaz
-Date: 17 October 2025